 When commuting, if public transportation is available, use it.
 Public transportation can save you a lot of money, plus it's much better for the environment (an added bonus!).
-You could also carpool to work and allow everyone to share the costs of a single vehicle (gas, tolls, etc.).
+You could also carpool to work and allow everyone to share a single vehicle’s costs (gas, tolls, etc.).

-Similar to switching car insurance providers, look around for a better rate on your homeowner's insurance.
-One place to look is Policy Genius.
+Similar to switching car insurance providers, look around for a better rate on your homeowners insurance.
+One place to look is The Zebra.
 Here, you can compare different companies side-by-side.

 11. Create a Budget

 I've been talking about lowering living expenses, but I haven't mentioned simply creating a budget.
 Why does this help reduce your monthly expenses?
 By having all of your expenses in one location, that is, a budget, you can identify yet even more ways to save.

 When you're sticking to a budget, you lower other expenses that you may not realize you have.
 This could include how much you spend on going out to eat or on entertainment.
 If you're living on a low income, budgeting can be a lifesaver.